LearnersGuild/partners/Operating-Model/Holacracy/Finer-Points-of-Holacracy.md

 -- Who should do this?
 -- Why should I do that?
 -- Shouldn’t so and so take care of this?
-Should denotes responsibility and accountability… If you’re thinking it it’s a clear sign that a governance tension is arising for you.
+"Should" denotes responsibility and accountability… If you’re thinking it, it’s a clear sign that a governance tension is arising for you.